 Why does my cat follow me everywhere?
 Including the bathroom?

-Why does my cat follow me
+If you've wondered "why does my cat follow me everywhere", we have some answers

 If you're a cat owner, you've probably asked this question: why does my cat follow me everywhere?
 No matter how many of the best cat toys they buy, apartment owners may still feel like their cat is always under their feet or up on their counter or peering around the shower curtain while they're washing their hair.
 If you have a house, perhaps you feel like no matter what room you're in, your cat will eventually turn up.